Media campaigners attack Bahrain on Grand Prix curbs

 In May 2011, Bahrain expelled the previous Reuters correspondent assigned to cover the country.
 Reuters employs about 3,000 journalists worldwide.

-Bahrain declined to issue visas to some journalists during martial law last year and when protests swelled on the February 14 first anniversary of the uprising.
+Bahrain declined to issue visas to some journalists during martial law last year and when protests swelled on the Feb.
+14 first anniversary of the uprising.
 One Dubai-based journalist said he was called by the information ministry in February telling him not to come although he had already been issued a visa.
+(Reporting by Reed Stevenson; writing by David Stamp)